June 2026

 - Establish priorities to inform project permitting.

-Street concept plans show how a street could look in the future with specific improvements.
+Street concept plans are a part of station area planning and show how a street could look in the future with specific improvements.
 These plans help guide future changes made by developers, property owners, City departments, or public agencies so that they work well and are comfortable for people using our streets.
 Street concept plans include ideas like lots of plants, distinct paving options, relocated curbs, and features like benches or unique lighting.
+To learn more about how SDOT uses Street Concept Plans, visit the Street Illustrated Guide.

 The Seattle Department of Transportation (SDOT) and Department of Planning and Community Development (OPCD) are jointly creating a street concept plan for the streets around the future light rail stations in West Seattle, with input from Sound Transit and community members.
 This street concept plan is intended to provide a vision and guidance for future improvements.
 The concepts included in the street concept plan will be used to develop designs for future projects.